redis/redis-om-node/README.md

 import { Entity, Schema } from 'redis-om'
 ```

 [Entities](docs/classes/Entity.md) are the classes that you work with.
-The thing being created, read, updated, and deleted.
+The things being created, read, updated, and deleted.
 Any class that extends `Entity` is an entity.
 Usually, you'll define an entity with a single line of code:

 ```javascript
 class Album extends Entity {}
 ```

 [Schemas](docs/classes/Schema.md) define the fields on your entity, their types, and how they are mapped internally to Redis.
-By default, entities map to Hashes in Redis but you can also use JSON, more on that later:
+By default, entities map to Hashes in Redis, but you can also use JSON (more on that later):

 ```javascript
 let schema = new Schema(Album, {